 Your coach may be equipped with a standard LP/gas refrigerator.
 When this refrigerator is in the "LP gas" mode, make sure that the main LP gas valve is in the "on" position before attempting to start the refrigerator.
-Please note that the refrigerator is equipped with a semi-automatic energy selector (AES) control system which can set automatically to switch between a
+Please note that the refrigerator is equipped with a semi-automatic energy selector (AES)

-120volt AC system or a LP-gas operation system.
+control system which can be set automatically to switch between a 120volt AC system or a LP-gas operation system when available.

 A 12-volt power supply (e.g., 12 VDC system of the motorhome, auxiliary battery, converter, or motorhome engine battery) is required for proper operation of the electronic control panel.
-For electrical operation of the refrigerator, either the external electrical power line must be connected to the motorhome or the on board generator must be running to provide the necessary 120-voltAC power.
-To operate the refrigerator in the LP-gas mode, the main LP gas valve must be "open."
+For 120 VAC electrical operation of the refrigerator, either the 30 AMP shore power line must be connected or the on board generator must be running, or the refrigerator is also connected into the inverter system to provide the necessary 120-volt AC power.